Skip to Content

 • Represented community lender in the acquisition of packages of loans for a portfolio.

-• Completed a UCC enforcement sale (auction) of loan collateral security consisting of proprietary leases for 89 Manhattan residential cooperative apartments; resulting in near total asset recovery for the lender.
+• Completed and guided the UCC enforcement sale (auction) of loan collateral security consisting of proprietary leases for 89 Manhattan residential cooperative apartments; resulting in near total asset recovery for the lender.

 Professional and Community Activities

-• Lecturer, October 2018, on recent developments in Rent Regulations and Tax Abatements and their potential effect on lenders
+• Lecturer on developments in Rent Regulations and Tax Abatements and their potential effect on lenders